Using the API

 Cursor-based pagination is the most efficient method of paging and should always be used when possible.
 A cursor refers to a random string of characters which marks a specific item in a list of data.
 The cursor will always point to the item, however it will be invalidated if the item is deleted or removed.
 Therefore, your app shouldn't store cursors or assume that they will be valid in the future.

-When reading an edge that supports cursor pagination, you see the following JSON response:
+When reading an edge that supports cursor pagination, you see the the following JSON responses:

 A cursor-paginated edge supports the following parameters: